LeafNing/Ng_ML/README.md

 note: implement one-vs-all logistic regression and neural networks to recognize hand-written digits.

+## ex4
+1. Neural Networks Learning

+note: implement the backpropagation algorithm for neural networks and apply it to the task of hand-written digit recognition.

 ## ex6
 1. support vector machines
 2. spam email classifier